 Applications for the program are accepted on a continuing basis from eligible applicants.
 Students will meet with an academic advisor on the Forest Park campus who will complete the program application after reviewing the student' s transcripts and completed job shadowing form.

 Students being offered fall program admission will be notified by mail.
-The admission letter will be mailed the second Friday in March.
+The admission letter will be emailed the second Friday in March.

 Applicants entering in the fall semester must attend a mandatory program orientation meeting that will be held in May.
 The specific date, time and location of the orientation will be included in the admissions letter.
 Following the orientation, students immediately begin the background check, drug screen, and immunization tracking process.